(951) 249-7022

 In some circumstances, the court may set aside (also called “vacating”) a judgment or other family court order if the facts and law allow such a set aside.
 To make this happen, a party will need to file a motion with the family court where their judgment was entered.
 This motion is called a “Request for Order” and when this document is filed a hearing date is set and at that hearing the court will consider whether a set aside is warranted and necessary.

 Setting aside family court judgments and orders can be an extremely complex area of law and if you are contemplating filing for a set aside you should contact our office.
-We are experts in family law and we have handled motions to set aside on a significant basis.
-We understand all the rules and procedures involved and while this page provides a general outline of information related to setting aside judgments and orders, there are formalities that must be followed and our attorneys are also familiar with the Hemet family court judges that hear set aside motions.
+We are experts in family law and we have handled many set aside actions.
+We understand all the rules and procedures involved and while this page provides a general outline of information related to setting aside judgments and orders, there are formalities that must be followed and our attorneys are also familiar with the L.A. family court judges that hear set aside motions.

 Can a Marital Settlement Agreement be Set Aside Because it is Grossly Unfair?